 Ro Khanna, 38, is prepared to move beyond the finger pointing and game-playing with concrete solutions to create good paying jobs and to move America’s economy into the 21st century.
 He’ll be more than a vote; he’ll be a strong voice for the Bay Area’s working families and communities.
 Ro understands how critical innovation and technology are to maintaining America’s position as the greatest and most dynamic economy in the world.
 Just as important, he appreciates the diversity of our district and will continue to be an outspoken advocate in Washington for working together for the common good.

 A long time resident of Fremont, Ro was drawn to Silicon Valley after graduating from law school.
 He worked at the Silicon Valley law firm of Wilson Sonsini Goodrich & Rosati, where he represented high technology companies in intellectual property cases.
 Following his mother’s example, Ro is a Visiting Lecturer in the Department of Economics at Stanford University and an Adjunct Professor at Santa Clara Law School.
 Governor Jerry Brown appointed him to the California Workforce Development Board for the State of California, where he serves as chair for the Advanced Manufacturing Committee.
-Ro also serves on the Board of Directors of Planned Parenthood Mar Monte as well as tutoring local high school students in his spare time.
+Ro also served on the Board of Directors of Planned Parenthood Mar Monte as well as tutoring local high school students in his spare time.

 In 2009, President Obama appointed Ro to serve as Deputy Assistant Secretary at the U.S. Department of Commerce.
 For two years, Ro traveled the country meeting with American manufacturers to learn how Washington could help promote trade and the jobs it creates.
 Ro broke new ground when he organized clean technology trade missions and expanded the Green Embassy program, which allows American clean technology firms to showcase their products in our embassies overseas.
 Ro also served on the White House Business Council, where he worked with both business and labor for policies that promote U.S. economic growth.